 At Whatcom Community College, all employees play a vital role in student learning and development while being learners themselves.
 Whatcom Community College's Professional Development program builds upon these strengths in a comprehensive, effective and efficient manner.
 Our goal is to assist all employees in their individual development, both professionally and personally.

-Whatcom Community College's Professional Development Committee's (PDC) primary charge is to implement an outstanding program of professional development opportunities for all employees of the College as identified in the College's Strategic Plan, Objective 2.5: Increase professional development opportunities for faculty and staff.
+Whatcom Community College's Professional Development Committee's (PDC) primary charge is to implement an outstanding program of professional development opportunities for all employees of the College as identified in the College's Strategic Plan 4.3: Provide ongoing opportunities for faculty and staff professional growth.

 The Committee is comprised of faculty, classified, and exempt staff.
 The committee has two subcommittees:

-- The Sabbatical subcommittee - comprised of faculty members.
+- The Sabbatical subcommittee - comprised of PDC faculty members and two professionals appointed by the President.

-- The Professional Development Activities subcommittee - includes personnel from various areas on campus who can provide additional expertise such as Community & Continuing Education, eLearning and Information Technology.
+- The Professional Development Activities subcommittee - includes personnel from various areas on campus who can provide additional expertise.

 "To revitalize, inspire, and enhance professional and personal growth through a collaborative exchange of practices, concepts, and programs that promote skills, critical thinking, and lifelong learning within and across the college community."